oliverselinger/db-evolve/README.md

 * **No dependencies**.
 * **No reflection**.

 DbEvolve updates a database from one version to a next using migrations.
-A migrations is written in SQL with database-specific syntax.
+A migration is written in SQL with database-specific syntax.
 Those script files must be made available inside a directory called `sql` in classpath.

 Migrations are versioned by providing a version number and a unique description, plus a calculated checksum behind the scenes.
 The version number is used to apply migrations in order.
 The checksum validation detects accidental changes of already applied migrations.